vivesweb/ext_op_ml/README.md

  # AN EXAMPLE OF THE USE linspace() & pow() PYPLOT IN PHP:

  	// NOTE: The graph library will be published soon. this example is only to see the use of Linspace() & pow()
+	// We assume that $ax in PHP is a graph_object, and call a new ext_op_ml with $m variable

   	// PYTHON PYPLOT